Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 As he walked along the corridor, Picard felt more positive than of late.
 His cheerful mood was enhanced by the nods of recognition he received from passing crewmen.
 Was it his imagination or were they more effusive than yesterday?

 At the door of Sickbay he paused.
-One of the staff pointed to Dr Crusher's office, assuming that was whom he wanted to see.
+One of the medical staff pointed to Dr Crusher's office, assuming that was whom he wanted to see.

+She waited for Ogawa to be out of earshot.
 "What can I do for you Sir?"

-"Might I ask who's running it?"
+"Might I ask who's running the class?"

 "I am."